How do I apply for a job opening?

-Following the implementation of ERA, we are following Washington D.C time (Eastern Standard Time).
-If ERA vacancy closing date is July 25, 2018, that means the vacancy will be closed on July 26, 2018 at 11:59AM Philippine Time).
+The ERA system now follows our local time.
+If the vacancy closing date is July 25, 2018, that means the vacancy will be closed on the same day at 11:59PM Philippine Time).
 Late submissions are not eligible.

 I have more than one position that I want to apply for.
 Can I just send one application?

 On our ERA Job Seeker site, you need to apply to EACH of the active vacancy you are interested in and of which you are qualified.